M : Sound and Vibration Terms, Definitions, Units, Measurements ...

 angular acceleration.

-Moment of Momentum measures and objects tendency to spin, units - kilogram metre squared per second - kg·m2/s
+Moment of Momentum measures and objects tendency to spin, units - kilogram metre squared per second - kg·m

 Monaural Sound Recording, a sound recording in which only one channel is used.
 If two channels (stereo or binaural sound) are available but only one channel is chosen, then the left channel is usually chosen by default.

-Mouth Simulator Definition IEC 801-28-06, device consisting of a loudspeaker unit mounted in a baffle or an enclosure so shaped as to have a radiation pattern similar to that of the average human mouth.
-Also known as an
+Mouth Simulator Definition (IEC 801-28-06) device consisting of a loudspeaker unit mounted in a baffle or an enclosure so shaped as to have a radiation pattern similar to that of the average human mouth.
+Also known as an artificial mouth.

 ms (millisecond), 1 ms = 0.001